Research & Data Management

 Prior to 1996, Census Canada was able to enter into communities without permission to collect data.
 In 1996, the Assembly of First Nations passed a resolution banning Census Canada from entering First Nations communities.

 In 1997, the Regional Health Survey (RHS) was piloted in four regions of the country, which included Ontario.
-At the ame time, at an RHS National meeting, the principles of OCA (Ownership, Control, and Access) was coined; and a year later, the word Possession was added to become OCAP®.
+At the same time, at an RHS National meeting, the principles of OCA (Ownership, Control, and Access) was coined; and a year later, the word Possession was added to become OCAP®.
 OCAP® was then trademarked in 2014 and registered as First Nations principles.

 Ontario:

 From 2009 to 2016, Ontario underwent significant changes in regards to First Nations health policies and mandates.
-The All Ontario Chiefs in Assembly passed a resolution to move forward in developing a First Nations Health Surveillance system, with it’s first priority in Cancer Surveillance.
-Chiefs of Ontario, in partnership with the Institute for Clinical Evaluative Sciences (ICES), First Nations Inuit Health Branch (FNIHB), and Caner Care Ontario (CCO) submitted an application to access and transfer the Indian Registry System data to ICES.
+The All Ontario Chiefs in Assembly passed a resolution to move forward in developing a First Nations Health Surveillance system, with its first priority in Cancer Surveillance.
+Chiefs of Ontario, in partnership with the Institute for Clinical Evaluative Sciences (ICES), First Nations Inuit Health Branch (FNIHB), and Cancer Care Ontario (CCO) submitted an application to access and transfer the Indian Registry System data to ICES.
 In April of 2012, Chiefs of Ontario signed a data governance agreement with ICES which outlined the following: how the IRS data and other First Nations data identified by postal codes or geographically would be governed; a data sharing agreement signed between ICES and Aboriginal Affairs Canada (formerly INAC) to release the data to ICES; and a data sharing agreement signed between ICES, CCO, and COO to release de-identified IRS data to CCO to update the First Nations Cancer incidents up to 2010.

 In February 2016, Chiefs of Ontario, alongside the Ontario Strategy for Patient Oriented Research Support Unit (OSSU), the Centre for Rural and Northern Health Research (CRaNHR) hosted the 1st annual First Nations Health Research Symposium.
-The goal was to identify First Nations priorities in health research and to set the begging of a First Nations Health Research Agenda for Ontario.
+The goal was to identify First Nations priorities in health research and to set the beginning of a First Nations Health Research Agenda for Ontario.

 These agreements that have been signed set the foundation in moving forward with the development of the Ontario First Nations Health Research Agenda and the First Nations Research and Data Management work at the Chiefs of Ontario.